South Korea Bucket List – the complete list of things worth doing

 Go at a jimjilbang (Korean SPA)

-• There are more traditional SPAs, and there are fancier ones such as the one we have been to (Aquafield in Goyang or Hanam);
+• There are more traditional SPAs, and there are fancier ones, such as the one we have been to (Aquafield in Goyang or Hanam);

 • In every SPA, there are common areas to be enjoyed by both women and men, dressed with some special costumes you get at the reception – this is usually where you find saunas, massage chairs, and small pools for your feet;

-• The shower area has also hot water pools, steam saunas, and a scrubbing room – access here is done separately by men and women;
+• The shower area also has hot water pools, steam saunas, and a scrubbing room – access here is done separately by men and women;

 Popular jimjilbangs to try in Seoul: LK SPA near Myeongdong and Dongdaemun; Hwanggeum Sauna in Myeongdong; Dragon Hill Spa & Resort in Yongsan; and Aquafield in Goyaing or Hanam.